 Heavy Cream vs Heavy Whipping Cream - both names used in a variety of keto recipes you'll find on the internet and in cookbooks.
 But what makes heavy cream different from heavy whipping cream?
 Is it different at all?

 What about half -and- half or light cream?
 How do you know what to pick when staring at the shelf in the grocery store.
 Let's take the confusion out of this question so you can confidently pick the best option for you.

-The main difference between these two options is that heavy cream contains 38% milk fat whereas whipping cream contains 35% milk fat.
+The main difference between these two options is that heavy cream contains 38% milk fat whereas heavy whipping cream contains 35% milk fat.
 So, we're looking at just a few percentage points difference between heavy cream and whipping cream.
 If you have access to both options, I don't see a reason to NOT choose the higher fat option.

-However, the ingredient list on a keto-friendly heavy cream or whipping cream should have just one ingredient.
-You got it – cream.
+However, the ingredient list on a keto-friendly heavy cream or heavy whipping cream should have just one ingredient.
+You got it - cream.

 A dollop of homemade whipped cream is a great indulgence mixed into your morning coffee or into a sugar free hot chocolate!

 Again, these two products are so close in fat content - choosing one over the other won't make much of a difference in practical application.
 Purchase what is available to you in your area.
 If you have a choice, reach for the heavy cream.

 In some areas, heavy cream or heavy whipping cream is tough to find.
 The only thing on the shelf is something labeled "cream" or "light cream".
 So what is this?

 Light cream contains about 20% milkfat.
 So, if you can't find heavy cream or heavy whipping cream at the grocery store - this is your next best choice unless you're looking to whip it.